alchemz/ARL_Training/Gesture/README.md

-use leap motion and fingo's default gesture.
+use hololens,leap motion, and fingo's default gesture.